Center for Career and Professional Development

 - Identify critical needs in course work offerings, including curriculum design, internship requirements for graduation, and other relevant career preparation/planning training.

 - Partner with the college and other corporations and nonprofit businesses and industries to develop innovative ideas and share best practices in career services and talent development

 - Collaborate with faculty, staff, and other board members to provide employers with competent and qualified new hires.
 Upon review of the curriculum, generate recommendations that will enhance program offerings and provide students with up-to-date and relevant skills and knowledge that will enable them to compete successfully in their field.

 - Enhance the visibility and image of Board members’ organizations with college of Staten Island students, faculty, and administration

-- Develop contacts with Career and Scholarship Center staff and College of Staten Island faculty for accessing talent for internships and jobs
+- Develop contacts with Center for Career and Professional Development staff and College of Staten Island faculty for accessing talent for internships and jobs

 - Interact with CSI students, faculty, and other employers on career trends

 - Maintain knowledge about current and future hiring trends